21 May 2017

 When asked what he needed to do to get things back on track, Clement joked that he was considering resigning and then re-joining the club.
 A sort of, switch-it-off-and-then-switch-it-back-on-again approach.

-What Clement was alluding to was the impact a new coach can have on a group of athletes and how a change of leadership can galvanise a team and improve performances.
+What Clement was alluding to was the impact a new manager can have on a group and how a change of leadership can galvanise a team and improve performances.

 So does the changing of a manager really impact performance?
 According to the global data collecting site Transfermarkt, there were 19 managerial changes in the top European leagues of England, Spain, Italy, Germany and France around the time Clement took over at Swansea.